sayv-xo/alx-zero_day/0x03-git/README.md

 This repository is a part of projects in the ALX Software Engineering program.

-It serves as an introduction to Git and version control.
+It serves as an introduction to Git and Github.